nguoithichkhampha/cortex-docs-emotiv/source/includes/methods/training.md

 Parameter | Type   | Description
 --------- | ----   | -----------
 action | string | traning action
-coordinates| json array | first element is x coordinate, second is y coordinate
+coordinates| json array | first element is x coordinate, second is y coordinate (range of value from -1 to 1)

 </div>